goncalocarito/thehealthclinic/README.md

-# The Health Clinic by Dr. Luis Carvalho Carito
+# The Health Clinic by Dr. Luís Carvalho Carito

 A simple temporary frontend for The Health Clinic.

 ## Technology
 * Vanilla HTML
-* PureCSS
+* PostCSS
 * TailwindCSS